What to do in Rhodes

 Theologos

-Day trips to nearby islands
+Day trips to the neighbouring islands

-Trip to Turkey
+A trip to Turkey

-Rhodes lies in the easternmost part of the Aegean Sea and as the crow flies is less than 20 km from the Turkish coast.
+Rhodes lies in the easternmost part of the Aegean Sea and is less than 20 km as the crow flies from the Turkish coast.

-Return day tickets cost from 40 to 50 eur and details, including links to timetables and online ticketing, are in the How to get to Rhodes chapter.
+Return one-day ferry tickets cost between 40 and 50 eur, and you can find further details, including links to timetables and online ticket purchases, in the section‘How to get to Rhodes’.

 Entertainment and nightlife